-- Proposals submitted through the normal TAC process follow the proceedure described in the Standard Semester Program page.
-Depending on the TAC ranking, the proposal could be placed in the usual science ranking bands (Band 1-3).
-If the don't then they are placed in the poor weather queue (Band 4).
+- Proposals submitted through the normal TAC process follow the procedure described in the Standard Semester Program page.
+Depending on the TAC ranking, the proposal could be placed in the usual science ranking bands (Band 1-3) or in the poor weather queue (Band 4).

 - Proposal submitted at any time throughout the semester need to be submitted as PW proposals.
 This means that in PIT, you submit by:

 - choosing "Other Proposal Types" in Proposal Class under the "Time Requests" tab,

 - clicking "Submit this Proposal" in the Submit tab.

 - Only proposals submitted this way will be seen and reviewed by the relevant staff (the Heads of Science Operations).